-Have you ever participated in a 360-degree feedback process that seemed pointless and didn’t appear to change anything at all?
-If so, you’re not alone.
-However, a 360-degree feedback process, when well designed, has the potential for lasting behavioral change.
+When well designed, a 360-degree feedback process has the potential to create lasting behavioral change.
+A 360-degree feedback process simply collects feedback from all directions – i.e. superiors, subordinates, and peers – in order to present a comprehensive picture of job performance.
 This article discusses critical design factors of a 360-degree feedback process used to create sustainable behavioral and organizational change.
 The authors also provide questions for future research and practical advice for making the process successful.

-Relevant content: The authors recommend using custom surveys rather than standardized tools, but they acknowledge that there’s quite a bit of debate about this.
+(1) Relevant content: The authors recommend using custom surveys rather than standardized tools, but they acknowledge that there’s quite a bit of debate about this.
 They argue that custom surveys can increase motivation and engagement due to their meaning and relevance.

-Accountability: Accountability is how you get real behavior change to happen.
+(3) Accountability: Accountability is how you get real behavior change to happen.
 One way to increase accountability is to have ratees follow up with their raters.
 Following up demonstrates that the feedback has value, shows commitment to change, holds raters accountable, helps in getting rater buy-in, and gives raters the opportunity to further explain their ratings.
-The authors also argue that the boss should be included in the feedback process.
+The authors also argue that the manager should be included in the feedback process.

 Although we know quite a bit about how to conduct a 360-degree feedback process, many questions still remain.
 Future research should provide answers to many practical design questions that practitioners face.

 Bracken, D. W., & Rose, D. S. (2011).
 When does 360-degree feedback create behavior change?
 And how would we know it when it does?
 Journal of Business and Psychology, 26, 183-192.